scrum-for-developers/presentations/README.md

 Built with reveal.js

-This is actually just the default reveal.js repo with first changes.
-It's still work in progress.
+This is still work in progress.

-You need node installed.
+What I want to do is rebuild the scrum for developers presentation with reveal.js.

+## Installation instructions

-To look at it, just open the index.html or run it by entering
+To look at it, just open the index.html.

+To build it you need node installed.
+Then run:
 ```console
 npm install
 grunt serve